Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Results and Discussion

-In order to assess the effect of overlap on DOS convergence, in Figure \ref{fig:overlap} we show the normalized root mean square error (RMSE) between a 20 iteration (well-converged) WL simulation and 12 iteration WL simulations of varying overlap size.
-It can be seen that there is no correlation between DOS convergence accuracy and the number of bins in the energy sub-domain overlap region.
-This indicates that the primary benefit of the energy sub-domain overlap region(s) is to facilitate replica exchange.
+To assess the effect of overlap on DOS convergence, in Figure~\ref{fig:overlap_nrmse} we show the normalised root mean square error (RMSE) between a 36 iteration (well-converged) WL simulation in one sub-domain and 23 iteration WL simulations of varying overlap size with 16 sub-domains.
+It can be seen that there is no correlation between DOS convergence accuracy and the percentage overlap in the energy sub-domain overlap region up to 50\%.
+Beyond this point the averaging power of the overlap regions is decreased resulting in an increased normalised RMSE.
+Of note, however, is that this increase in normalised RMSE increases from 0.15\% to 0.3\% which is not a statistically significant increase.
+While remaining at or below a 50\% overlap, the primary benefit of the energy sub-domain overlap region(s) is to facilitate replica exchange and does not harm the sampling.

-\subsection{Influence of number of walkers used per energy sub-domain}
+\subsubsection{Influence of number of walkers used per energy sub-domain}

 Proceeding, we now consider the effect of including more than one walker per energy sub-domain.
-A natural choice to reduce calculation time in WL is to increase the number of walkers that sample the configuration space, as seen in Ref.~\cite{wl_mpi_2013} where 16 walkers are used per sub-domain.
-However evidence of the resulting performance gains has not generally been reported, and we investigate this aspect explicitly here.
+A natural choice for reducing calculation time in WL is to increase the number of walkers that sample the configuration space, as seen in Ref.~\cite{wl_mpi_2013} where 16 walkers are used per sub-domain.
+However, evidence of the resulting performance gains has not generally been reported, and we investigate this aspect explicitly here.